National Socialist Council of Nagaland: Controversies

 In 2015, The Economist, a British newspaper, claimed that the NSCN-K had previously been backed by India's intelligence agencies to divide other Naga separatist groups and weaken the Naga insurgency.

 NSCN-IM has been accused of killing innocent people, including Nagas, who speak against their aims or ideology.
 In September 2021, Athuan Abonmai, a Zeliangrong man from Grace Colony, was kidnapped and killed by NSCN-IM members.

+Security and government forces have accused NSCN-K and related factions of extortion, kidnappings and procurement of arms.
+In 2025, the Government of India banned NSCN-K for 5 years under the Unlawful Activities (Prevention) Act.

+In 2025, two NSCN's linkmen were charged with extorting money from businessmen in Namtola.